btashton/grplot/README.md

 * pycodestyle [formerly pep8]

 Also try and use python types whenever possible.
 Because this code still needs to support python2, please use use the comment style for now.

+The project is setup to support pipenv to make setting the project up easier.